JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from Moodys downgrading [announcement](http://35percent.org/img/nhhtmoodys.pdf)](http://35percent.org/img/nhhtmoodys.png)

 @.
 In July 2017, NHHT announced a 'mega' merger with Genesis housing association, which will exert additional pressure on NHHT as well as raise concerns that the differences in style and approach may affect board level decisions and commitment to the Scheme, especially in light of the viability issues.

+## Construction costs have spiralled since DPA financial modelling
+@.
+[This article in the Financial Times](http://35percent.org/img/ft23june2016.pdf) confirms that construction costs in London have been spiralling since the DPA was agreed in April 2014, by as much as 10% per year.

+@.
+The [viability note](http://35percent.org/img/document.pdf) disclosed under FOI in 2014, shows that the estimated construction costs for the FDS are £145m.
+This means an extra scheme cost of up to £50m since the viability of the scheme was originally modelled.

 ## Failure to demonstrate Scheme is viable and therefore deliverable
 @.
 Paragraph 16 (iii) of Appendix A of the 06/2004 Circular says(emphasis added):